All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Tirol

 Tirol sells tiny squares of chocolate in individual packages, usually found near the registers of Japanese convenience stores.
 These little chocolate squares are perfect for a quick, sweet snack when you don’t want to purchase an entire bag.
-They come in varied and constantly changing seasonal flavors, including sakura mochi (which actually has mochi inside the chocolate), amazake (a sweet Japanese fermented rice drink), and many more!
+They come in varied and constantly changing seasonal flavors, including sakura mochi (which has mochi inside the chocolate), amazake (a sweet Japanese fermented rice drink), and many more!

 Bourbon